calvinrzachman/schnorr/README.md

 ## SCHNORR SIGNATURE

-Schnorr Signatures is a particular type of digital signature scheme with notable improvements over the more traditionally used and current signature scheme in Bitcoin - Elliptic Curve Digital Signatures.
-These improvements include, most notably:
+A Schnorr signature is a particular type of digital signature scheme which improves upon the more traditionally used and current signature scheme in Bitcoin - Elliptic Curve Digital Signatures.
+The schnorr signature itself is a relatively simple linear equation and serves as a prerequisite for several interesting improvements to Bitcoin, most notably:

+* Compact Transparent Multisignatures
-* Batch Verification
+* Batch Signature Verification
-* Signature Aggregation
+* Cross Input Signature Aggregation

 Like ECDSA, a Schnorr Signature is characterized by the tuple: